 1. Liposuction along with the lower body lift- For best possible contour liposuction is done in addition to belt lipectomy.

 2. Further weight loss before belt lipectomy- The result is affected if there is an excess heaviness in buttocks and thighs after belt lipectomy.
-Thus your surgeon may advise you weight loss or liposuction to thin buttocks or thighs before undergoing lower body lift.
+Thus your surgeon may advise you to lose weight or go for liposuction to slim down the buttocks or thighs before undergoing lower body lift.

 3. Inner thigh lift or Abdominoplasty with lower body lift- Lower body lift is combined with abdominal contouring or abdominoplasty.
 It may also be combined with inner thigh lift if abdomen contouring is not required or in case abdominoplasty is already done.